CREATING FUTURES FREE OF LEAD POISONING

 - Assessments may be scheduled during or outside of operating hours.

-- Vetted Lead Safe Workers will remediate all lead hazards using EPA-certified Renovation, Repair, and Painting (RRP) practices.
+- Vetted Lead Safe Workers will remediate all lead hazards using EPA-certified Renovation, Repair, and Painting (RRP) and abatement practices.

 - Eligible repairs may include renovating or replacing windows, doors, drawers, cabinets, and ground surfaces such as carpeting and vinyl flooring.